Ginevra King: Romance with Fitzgerald

-During this final visit in August 1916, stockbroker Charles Garfield King became irritated by the impoverished Fitzgerald's continued pursuit of his eldest daughter.
+There is much speculation regarding what transpired during Fitzgerald's final visit in August 1916.
+Stockbroker Charles Garfield King likely became irritated by Fitzgerald's pursuit of his daughter.
 He allegedly interrogated the 19-year-old Fitzgerald regarding his financial prospects.
-Disappointed by Fitzgerald's answers, her father forbade any further courtship of his daughter by Fitzgerald, and he instructed Ginevra to drive Fitzgerald to the nearest train station.
-He purportedly remarked, in a voice loud enough to be overheard by the young Fitzgerald, that "poor boys shouldn't think of marrying rich girls".
-This line later appeared in both the 1974 and 2013 film adaptations of The Great Gatsby.
+Disappointed by Fitzgerald's answers, he purportedly forbade further courtship of his daughter and instructed Ginevra to drive Fitzgerald to the nearest train station.
+Either Ginevra's father or someone else remarked, loud enough to be heard by the young Fitzgerald, that "poor boys shouldn't think of marrying rich girls".
+This line appears in the 1974 and 2013 film adaptations of The Great Gatsby.

-Due to her family's intervention, the relationship between Fitzgerald and King stagnated.
-Their final encounter as a romantic couple occurred in November 1916 at Penn Station when Ginevra visited the Princeton campus for a Princeton-Yale football game.
-In an interview decades after Fitzgerald's death, King recalled that she was secretly dating a Yale student in New York by this time, and this complicated her meeting with Fitzgerald who was unaware of the rival suitor awaiting her attentions:
+Due to his middle-class status and her family's intervention, the relationship between King and Fitzgerald stagnated.
+Two months later, in November 1916, their final encounter as a romantic couple occurred when Ginevra visited the Princeton campus for a Princeton–Yale football game.
+King and Fitzgerald rendezvoused amid the Roman colonnades of Penn Station.
+King later admitted that she had begun secretly dating a Yale student in New York by this time, and this complicated her rendezvous with Fitzgerald who was unaware of the other young man awaiting her attentions:

-By January 1917, echoing her father's earlier opinion of Fitzgerald, Ginevra had discounted the young writer as a suitable match because of his middle-class status and lack of financial prospects.
-According to scholar James L. W. West, Ginevra scrutinized Fitzgerald "against the backdrop of Lake Forest by that time, as opposed to seeing him at her school," and she realized he "didn't fit in" with the elite social milieu of the wealthy upper-class.
-A heartbroken Fitzgerald claimed that King rejected his love with "supreme boredom and indifference", and he retroactively viewed Ginevra as a rich socialite who had merely toyed with his sincere affections before casting him aside.
+In January 1917, the final break between King and Fitzgerald occurred.
+By this time, likely echoing her father's opinion of Fitzgerald, Ginevra discounted the young writer as a suitable match because of his middle-class status.
+According to scholar James L. W. West, Ginevra scrutinized Fitzgerald "against the backdrop of Lake Forest by that time, as opposed to seeing him at her school," and she realized he "didn't fit in" with the elite social milieu of the wealthy upper class.
+A heartbroken Fitzgerald claimed that King rejected his love with "supreme boredom and indifference", and he viewed Ginevra as a rich socialite who merely toyed with his sincere affections before casting him aside.
 In his mind, Ginevra became—much like Daisy Buchanan—one of the "careless" people of privilege who "smashed up things … then retreated back into their money."
 In the wake of Ginevra's rejection, a distraught Fitzgerald dropped out of Princeton and enlisted in the United States Army amid World War I.